nayandas69/discord-role-guardian/README.md

 - **SERVER MEMBERS INTENT** - Without this, welcome and leave messages won't work
 - **MESSAGE CONTENT INTENT** - This lets the bot handle reactions properly

-### Step 5: Get Your Server ID

-Open Discord and go to User Settings, then Advanced.
-Turn on "Developer Mode".
-Now right-click on your server's icon and select "Copy Server ID".
-Save this - it's your `GUILD_ID`.

-### Step 6: Grab Your Channel IDs

-You'll need the IDs for channels where you want welcome messages, leave messages, and reaction role setups.
-With Developer Mode still on, right-click any channel and choose "Copy Channel ID".
-Do this for each channel you plan to use.

-### Step 7: Get Your Role IDs
+# Step 5: Get Your Role IDs

 For reaction roles to work, you need role IDs.
 Go to Server Settings > Roles, right-click any role, and select "Copy Role ID".
 Do this for every role you want to assign through reactions.

-### Step 8: Invite Your Bot to Your Server
+### Step 6: Invite Your Bot to Your Server

 Back in the Developer Portal, go to OAuth2 > URL Generator.
 Select these scopes:
 - `bot`